omeka/omeka-s-enduser/docs/content/media.md

 ![image of text input field with keyboard icon indicating text input, the globe icon for setting language, and a trashcan delete icon](contentfiles/items_textedit.png)

 You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
-Click on the globe to activate a text field, then enter the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code for the language in which the text is written.
+Click on the globe icon to activate a text field, then enter the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes){target=_blank} code for the language in which the text is written.

 ![Red arrow points to the globe icon and a text entry field highlighted in blue](contentfiles/item_lang.png)

-**Omeka Resource** fields create an internal link between the resource you are creating and the resource which fills that field.
+**Omeka Resource** fields create an internal link between the resource you are creating and the resource that fills that field.

 You have the option to use either an item, another media, or an item set.
 Once you select an item or item set, detailed information will load, and you must click *select resource* to finish linking the resources.
 You can also click the *X* button in the upper right-hand corner to go back to the list of items or item sets.